 Eugene Glick—along with his late wife, Marilyn—was one of the most generous philanthropists in Indiana.
-In addition to establishing the Indiana Authors Award with The Indianapolis Public Library Foundation, Glick charitable funds have invested substantially in Indiana educational institutions, arts organizations, hospitals and the Pro-100 program, a leadership program for underprivileged youth.
-Recent grant recipients include the Eugene and Marilyn Glick Indiana History Center, the Indianapolis Cultural Trail and the Glick Eye Institute at the Indiana University School of Medicine.
+In addition to establishing the Indiana Authors Award with The Indianapolis Public Library Foundation, the Glick Philanthropies have invested substantially in the areas of affordable housing, education, arts and creative expression, basic needs and self-sufficiency.
+The Glick Philanthropies’ charitable impact includes establishing TeenWorks, a not-for-profit organization that empowers teens to achieve excellence in college, career and community.

 Born in 1921, Gene Glick showed early entrepreneurial instincts as an advertising salesman on the Daily Echo at Shortridge High School and later as the operator of a charter bus service at Indiana University, where he earned his Bachelor of Science from the School of Business.
 As described in Tom Brokaw’s bestseller “The Greatest Generation,” Mr. Glick served in World War II immediately after the Normandy Invasion, moving with the army to free France and destroy Nazi power.
 As part of U.S. troops in Germany, he was one of the liberators of the Dachau Concentration Camp.

 Returning to Indianapolis after the war, Mr. Glick developed the GI loan program for a downtown bank, where he realized he wanted to spend the rest of his life building homes for families.
 He and Marilyn married in 1947, and that year they started Indianapolis Homes, a builder of affordable homes.
 They built four houses the first year and went on to build hundreds more, customizing them with their own formulas for comfort and decorative details.